swaptacular/swpt_accounts/protocol.rst

    message will be received again for the transfer, and the transfer will be dismissed by the client.
-This must not be allowed to happen regularly, because it would cause the server to keep the prepared transfers locks for mush longer than necessary.
+This must not be allowed to happen regularly, because it would cause the server to keep the prepared transfer locks for mush longer than necessary.

 .. [#staled-records] That is: if the corresponding `FinalizedTransfer`_ message has not been received for a very long